 Believe It or Not, This Fast and Furious Ride Started With an Article

+Did you know that “Furious 7” is the highest-grossing film in the franchise, earning over $1.5 billion globally?
 This notorious franchise didn’t just burst onto the scene out of nowhere.
 It was born from a surprising source – a Vibe magazine article called Racer X. The article explored the underground street racing scene in New York City, a world that was fast-paced, thrilling, and far from the mainstream at the time.

 Universal Pictures, with a sharp eye on trends, wasted no time snagging the movie rights.
 But here’s where things got interesting.
 While the movie was initially named after the article, the studio wasn’t sold on it.
 They tossed around some wild names, like Race Wars, until finally, they had their heart set on a title that would become iconic – The Fast and the Furious.